jimjrxieb/Demo-LinkOps-MLOps/mlops/whis-data-input/README.md

-# whis_data_input
+# whis-data-input

-This is the whis_data_input microservice in the LinkOps MLOps platform.
+This is the whis-data-input microservice in the LinkOps MLOps platform.

 ## Responsibilities